Installation

 EnforcementMode

-Enforcement modes determine what happens when a bot is detected without a valid license token.
+Enforcement modes determine what happens to a bot request.
+Non-bot traffic is always allowed.

 DISABLED mode.